iifl-logo

 OPPORTUNITIES AND THREATS OPPORTUNITIES

-The increased focus on the KYC requirements and mandatory issue of the policies in electronic form will significantly enhance the business opportunities for the insurance repository business.
-These are considered as significant opportunities and the Companys domain expertise acquired over a three decades of being the industry partner, established processes, technology-driven infrastructure, and marquee clients, will enable the Company to capitalise on the growth in these new businesses.
+These are considered as significant opportunities and the Companys domain expertise acquired over a three decades of being the industry partner, established processes, technology-driven infrastructure, and marquee clients, will enable the Company to capitalize on the growth in these new businesses.

 THREATS

-The threats faced by the Company has been listed as part of the Analysis.
+The threats faced by the company has been listed as part of the Analysis.
 However, the Company has a documented policy for managing the risks/ threats likely to be faced by it.

 - The Companys revenue is highly concentrated on the Mutual Fund industry and its few clients.
 The competition and the regulatory restrictions may drive down total expense ratios, which in turn could drive down the fees that are paid by the clients to the Company.